 Select the Sidebar Icon Enable Connected Servers under the shared section

-- The native capacity of an LTO-6 tape is 2.5TB.
-An LTO6 tape drive will compress data on the fly if possible.
-If the data is compressible, you can get up to 6.25TB of storage per tape.
-Given that most of our customers are in the Media & Entertainment space where most of the content being archived cannot be compressed, we quote the native capacity.
+- The native capacity of an LTO-6 tape is 2.5TB and up to 6.25TB compressed.
+The native capacity of an LTO-7 tape is 6TB and up to 15TB compressed. mTape will compress data on the fly if possible.
+Given that most of our customers are in the Media & Entertainment space where most of the content being archived is already compressed and cannot be compressed further, you can expect the native capacity.

 - Why am I getting the following error "The operation can't be completed because of an unexpected error (error code -50)"

 - The error could be caused by using characters in file names that LTFS does not support.The following characters should not be used when using LTFS for file names, directory names, or extended attributes: * ? < > : " | / \ We suggest that you try PreRoll Post or Yoyotta ID LTFS software which contain safety measures that remove the characters, without stopping the backup process.